 6. Empathetic To The Customer

 Not every person has the interpersonal skills to be successful as a customer service rep. While policies and procedures can be taught, there are soft skills that a top-flight agent brings to the table.
-In fact, entire sciences about mindfulness and emotional intelligence point to the benefits of qualitative thinking.
+Entire sciences about mindfulness and emotional intelligence point to the benefits of qualitative thinking.

 What Makes Empathy towards the Customer So Important?